CyberDem0n/patroni/docs/citus.rst

 There are only a few simple rules you need to follow:

-1. The Citus extension must be available on all nodes.
+1. Citus extension must be available on all nodes.
-2. The cluster name (``scope``) must be the same for all Citus nodes!
+2. Cluster name (``scope``) must be the same for all Citus nodes!
-3. The superuser credentials must be the same on coordinator and all worker nodes, and ``pg_hba.conf`` should allow superuser access between all nodes.
+3. Superuser credentials must be the same on coordinator and all worker nodes, and ``pg_hba.conf`` should allow superuser access between all nodes.
 4. :ref:`REST API <restapi_settings>` access should be allowed from worker nodes to the coordinator.
-E.g., credentials should be the same and if configured client certificates from worker nodes must be accepted by the coordinator.
+E.g., credentials should be the same and if configured, client certificates from worker nodes must be accepted by the coordinator.
 5. Add the following section to the ``patroni.yaml``: